Last Updated on April 15, 2023 by Dave Farquhar

 When an AC adapter goes bad, it’s cheaper and easier to replace it than to try to fix it.
 More on that in a minute.

-How to lengthen the life expectancy of an AC adapter
+How to lengthen the life expectancy of an AC power adapter

 AC adapter components go bad from heat and use.
 The adapter still uses some electricity even when nothing is plugged into it.
-So the best way to prolong your AC adapter’s life expectancy and put off going bad is to unplug it if you’re not using it.
-Sometimes this isn’t very convenient, but an energy saving power strip, which turns off outlets when other devices are off, can help in the case of devices plugged into a TV or a computer.
+So the best way to prolong your AC adapter’s life expectancy is to unplug it if you’re not using it.
+Sometimes this isn’t very convenient.
+One way to make it more convenient is to use an energy saving power strip.
+Energy saving power strips cut the power to outlets when other devices are off.
+Using an energy saving power strip on a TV or a computer lengthens the life of AC adapters that power accessories plugged into them.

 Usually, an AC adapter lasts years regardless.
 Unplugging it when not in use will probably prolong its life expectancy beyond its usefulness.
 That’s not a bad thing.